 Pre-Nursing and Pre-Dental Hygiene Advisor & Admissions Specialist

 Contact for applicants to the high school direct entry program and bachelors of science program.
-Also, contact for enrolled students in the high school direct entry program.

 School of Nursing and Dental Hygiene